Opinion | Biden must not fall into China’s smooth relations trap

 Beijing’s naked economic extortion of Australia is a signal to the Biden administration that the price for smooth relations is subservience.
 But the goal of any administration must be to defend and advance U.S. interests and values, not to sacrifice them for the false confidence of superficially friendly ties.

-There’s concern in Asia whether the Biden administration understands this dynamic.
+There’s concern in Asia about whether the Biden administration understands this dynamic.
 In August, retired top Singaporean diplomat Bilahari Kausikan wrote that Susan Rice, rumored to be a candidate for secretary of state, has “no stomach for competition” and “was among those who thought that the US should deemphasize competition to get China’s cooperation on climate change, which is a fundamental misunderstanding of the nature of international relations.”

 In 2013, when she was President Barack Obama’s national security adviser, Rice gave a speech pledging to “operationalize a new model of major power relations,” endorsing Chinese President Xi Jinping’s vision of a relationship based on cooperation and non-interference in each other’s affairs.
 In 2016, Rice ordered Pentagon officials to stop using the word “competition” when talking about China and to find a less inflammatory term.

 Obama and Rice wanted to work with China on issues such as climate change, but they did so at the cost of treating Beijing with kid gloves.
-Kurt Campbell, the top State Department Asia official in the Obama administration, pointed out in a speech last month that Beijing’s willingness to cooperate on climate change “is not a favor to the United States or the world,” but an aim it pursues because of its own interests, something the United States should be clear about going forward.
+Kurt Campbell, the top State Department Asia official in the Obama administration, pointed out in a speech last month that Beijing’s willingness to cooperate on climate change “is not a favor to the United States or the world,” but an aim it pursues because of its own interests, something the United States should be clear about.

 There are plenty of ways Biden can improve upon Trump’s China approach.
 The new president should make the U.S. strategy more multilateral, more organized and more consistent.
 And his administration should take advantage of Trump’s wholesale demolition of previous assumptions about relations with China.